What is Permitted Development?

 In plain language, this means that bungalows (with only one storey – excludes where a loft conversion has already been added) can have one new storey added and a house of two or more storeys can have up to two further storeys added (again, unless the house has previously had storeys added on top).

-There are some qualifying criteria to such developments, and it will not be permitted if:
+There are some qualifying criteria for such developments, and it will not be permitted if:

 - The dwellinghouse has previously been granted permission through a change of use (Class M, N, O, P, PA or Q)